- Explore inside the Horne Lake Caves.

 - Feel like you are racing down Mount Washington on a mountain bike.

 - Virtually wander through work-spaces and get a behind-the-scenes look at some talented Central Island Artists.

-- Take a virtual tour of the Comox Air Force Museum.
+- Take a tour of the Comox Air Force Museum.

 - Watch grizzly bears in the wild.

 - Imagine what it would be like to take a trip with the guys or girls to Campbell River?

 - There are few suspension bridges in the world as stunning as the one that stretches across Campbell River and above Elk Falls.